gabrielzschmitz/dotfiles/README.md

 ```

 ### DuckDuckGO
-To configure the Faint Theme in DuckDuckGo:
+To configure the zero theme in DuckDuckGo:
 1. Go to https://duckduckgo.com/settings#appearance
 2. Put the DuckDuckGo colors like that: